thansaCrewls/dcleave/README.md

 TOKEN=your_discord_token_here
 ```

-Note: make file 'serverid.txt' if you want leave by id server
+Note: - make file 'serverid.txt' if you want leave by id server
+      - make file 'invitelink.txt' if you want leave by invite link